 Table of Contents

-Can’t figure out where to go in Costa Rica?
-Start off with these 10 best places to visit in Costa Rica.
+Where to go in Costa Rica: The 10 best places to visit

 Visiting Costa Rica isn’t as simple as flying into the capital, San José, and finding a room.
 Like in much of Central America, the best places to visit in Costa Rica are in the interior and on the coast, removed from the capital city.